North Carolina: Early through mid-20th century

 After the reconstruction era, North Carolina had become a one-party state, dominated by the Democratic Party.
 The state mainly continued with an economy based on tobacco, cotton textiles and commodity agriculture.
 Large towns and cities remained in few numbers.
 However, a major industrial base emerged in the late 19th and early 20th century, in the counties of the Piedmont Triad, based on cotton mills established at the fall line.
 Railroads were built to connect the new industrializing cities.

 The state was the site of the first successful controlled, powered and sustained heavier-than-air flight, by the Wright brothers, near Kitty Hawk on December 17, 1903.

 In the first half of the 20th century, many African Americans left the state to go North for better opportunities, in the Great Migration.
 Their departure changed the demographic characteristics of many areas.

 North Carolina was hard hit by the Great Depression, but the New Deal programs of Franklin D. Roosevelt for cotton and tobacco significantly helped the farmers.
 After World War II, the state's economy grew rapidly, highlighted by the growth of such cities as Charlotte, Raleigh, and Durham in the Piedmont region.

 Research Triangle Park, established in 1959, serves as the largest research park in the United States.
 Formed near Raleigh, Durham, and Chapel Hill, the Research Triangle metro is a major area of universities and advanced scientific and technical research.
+By holding a 1956 meeting which helped lead to the creation of the park, Governor Luther H. Hodges launched the transformation of his state from one of the poorest in the Union to one of the most prosperous.
+In contrast, South Carolina's leaders lacked such vision, explaining why that state was and still is among the poorest in the country.

-The Greensboro Sit-ins in 1960 played a crucial role in the Civil Rights Movement to bring full equality to American blacks.
+The Greensboro sit-ins in 1960 played a crucial role in the Civil Rights Movement to bring full equality to American blacks.
 By the late 1960s, spurred in part by the increasingly leftward tilt of national Democrats, conservative whites began to vote for Republican national candidates and gradually for more Republicans locally.